War Heritage Research Initiative

 Our first initiative is a documentary project entitled, War Memories across Canada.

-A guiding theme in this work is the significance of travel to battlefields and other sites touched by war as a way of learning and as an act of remembrance.
+A guiding theme in this work is the significance of visiting sites of memory as a way of learning and as an act of remembrance.
 Whether we are in a location in Canada or overseas, we have the opportunity to stand where history occurred and imagine.
 In this way, we engage in not only learning about Canada, but about ourselves and our communities.
 We may also consider what we need to do to make the world a better place for all.

 Please Make a Donation